 Quality of life is affected by a range of factors that encompass both physical and mental health.
-While aspects of physical health are observed in real-time, mental health and wellness requires ongoing observation and human interaction to assess.
+While aspects of physical health are observed in real-time, mental health and wellness require ongoing observation and human interaction to assess.
 A master’s degree in mental health counseling prepares you to assess mental health.

 A master’s in mental health counseling teaches skills to promote wellness for individuals with ranging emotional and mental distress.
 Mental health counseling professionals provide long-term support to improve the mental health and productivity of employees.
 This investment in human capital has had a direct effect on the demand for educated professionals with secondary degrees in the field of mental health.